 Over the past several years the team and users of Sugru have come up with hundreds of smart ideas for mending and making with this mouldable glue.
 From fixing your broken phone cable to creating unicorn bookends, there’s not much Sugru can’t help to improve.
 Check out a few Sugru hacks below for ideas and inspiration!

 Make a custom grip for your camera:

 Sugru’s advanced silicone technology has helped hundreds of photographers mould personalised rubber grips.
 Cameras can cost a lot of money, so it would be a shame if you dropped yours.
 Sugru to the rescue!
 As Sugru is a silicone rubber it makes it perfect for handles and grips.
 Here is a tutorial on how to make a custom grip for your camera.

 Get your cables under control:

-If you are interested in finding a new tool for fixing, DIY and creative projects, then head to our website now to get your hands on some Sugru!
+Interested in finding a new tool for fixing, DIY and creative projects?
+Then head to our website now to get your hands on some Sugru.

 Editors Note: Originally published 2 January 2019 at 11:37 AM, updated 28 January 2020 at 10:20 AM